-Each summer, students and faculty in Spalding’s School of Creative and Professional Writing travel to a different location abroad, where we tailor our rich residency to include the literary and cultural highlights of our locale.
+Each summer, students and faculty in the Naslund-Mann Graduate School of Writing travel to a different location abroad, where we tailor our rich residency to include the literary and cultural highlights of our locale.

 Summer residencies begin in late June or July and are paired with an extended independent study that ends in March.
 We’ve studied in Rome, London, Kyoto, Buenos Aires and many other locales.
 This video tells the story of our summer 2015 residency in Greece.

 Bienvenue à Paris!
 With our educational travel provider, WorldStrides, we’re planning a trip that allows students, alumni, and guests to experience this beloved world capital.

 Kathleen Driskell, Chair, leads the program.
 Workshop leaders: K.L.
 Cook (prose), Lynnell Edwards (professional writing and editing—a partly generative workshop), Leah Henderson (writing for children and young adults), Charlie Schulman (writing for TV, screen, and stage), and Maggie Smith (poetry).

 Some individual events may move to different days if tour operators or museums adjust their schedules.
 However, the overall dates of the trip will not be adjusted.